Skip to content

 Filter field values Add this field to the Explorer to view all data related to this field.

-Inverse filter field values Add this field to the Explorer to view all other data except for this field.
+Inverse filter field values Add this field to the Explorer to view data other than this field.

 Add to display columns Add this field to the Explorer for viewing.